learn-co-curriculum/react-hooks-forms-abstraction/README.md

 }
 ```

-If we connect this function to both of our `input`s, they will both correctly
+Then, if we connect this new function to both of our `input`s, they will both
-update state.
+correctly update state.
 Why?
-Because for the first `input`, `event.target.name` is set to
+Because for the first `input`, `event.target.name`
-`firstName`, while in the second `input`, it is set to `lastName`.
-Each
+is set to `firstName`, while in the second `input`, it is set to `lastName`.
-`input`'s `name` attribute will change which part of state is actually updated!
+Each `input`'s `name` attribute will change which part of state is actually
+updated!

 Now, if we want to add a new input field to the form, we just need to add two things:

-- a new key in our `formData` state, and
+- a new key/value pair in our `formData` state, and
 - a new `<input>` field where the `name` attribute matches our new key

 We can take it one step further, and also handle `checkbox` inputs in our
 `handleChange` input.
 Since checkboxes have a `checked` attribute instead of the
-`value` attribute, here's what we'd need to check what `type` our input is in
+`value` attribute, we'd need to check what `type` our input is in order to get
-order to get the correct value in state.
+the correct value in state.

 Here's what the final version of our `Form` component looks like: